 Check out this video to see what each of these stunning colors looks like in action.
 Be sure to subscribe to my YouTube channel for more creative videos like this!

 - Because it is a top coat, you need to put a base color of paint down on your project before you use Dragonfly Glaze.
-You can use either dark or light colors which will give you different looking results.
+You can use either dark or light colors which will give you different-looking results.
+Dark base colors will give you more dramatic results than light base colors.

 - Because the pigments are suspended in a milky base, you want to make sure to give the bottle a really good shake before you start working to make sure the pigments are fully dispersed in that base.

-- I have found that you get the best results using multiple thin coats of the Dragonfly Glaze.
-The glaze doesn’t take very long at all to dry, so you’re not going to add any work time to your project by doing multiple coats.
+- I have found that you get the most vivid effects when using multiple thin coats of the Dragonfly Glaze.
+The glaze doesn’t take very long at all to dry, so you’re not going to add any work time to your project by doing more than one layer.

-- I think that this looks great on just about any surface, but those pigments really shine when you use them on a rounded surface.
+- I think that this looks great on a variety of surfaces, but those pigments really shine when you use them on a rounded surface.
 A rounded surface allows you to see the colors shift from one color to the next from any angle.

 - I also like to use a firm, tightly-packed bristle brush to apply this Dragonfly Glaze.
 They make sure that you can work out any brushstrokes and remove excess product without adjusting the pigment placement on your project.